This paper is available for the academic year 2025-26.

 - Venedikt Erofeev, Moskva-Petushki (Set Text)

 The paper is taught through a combination of weekly lectures and fortnightly supervisions, with two lectures and one supervision allocated to each Topic and Set Text.
-All writing assignments are due 48 hours before supervision.
+All writing assignments are due 48 working hours before supervision.
 The schedule of lectures and supervisions is as follows:

 Michaelmas Term: 8 weekly lectures and 4 fortnightly supervisions